rameezali-ds/fish-diversity-acoustic-monitoring/README.md

 **Targets.** Rarefied Shannon diversity and rarefied species richness, computed on the species counts with *Anchoa* excluded and standardised to a common sampling depth of 122 individuals. *Anchoa* is a schooling species that dominated individual catches, so a single sample could swamp any diversity measure computed from raw counts.
-Richness uses the Hurlbert (1971) closed form; Shannon is estimated by Monte Carlo over multivariate hypergeometric draws.

 **Evaluation.** Five-fold cross-validation split by recording, so no clip from a test recording appears in training.
 Fold assignments are shared across all models via `runs/folds_k5_seed*.json`,